gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 :math:`HP_-source_-disjunct`   2            Disjunct 2 to select a high-pressure steam from the power plant to charge the storage system
 ============================== ============ ========================================================

 The discharge superstructure includes one disjunction to select the condensate source to generate steam in the discharge heat exchanger.
-Given the condensate disjunction, the discharge superstructure considers 5 alternative configurations for discharging the storage system.
+Given the condensate disjunction, the discharge superstructure considers 5 alternative flowsheet configurations.
 The alternative design decisions are given in the following table:

 ============================== =========== ==========================================================
 Discharge Design Decision      Disjunction Description